Newtsuck/SlideDeck/README.md

 Loom Slide Deck!
 ================

-This is a slide deck application written in Loom by Level 4 Development for The Engine Company.
+This is a slide deck application written in Loom

+Code originally created by Ben Garney of the Engine Company Refactoring and Refinement by Joshua Evans of Level 4 Development

 ## How to create slides
 To create slides, first instantiate ImageElements and TextElements and add them to a Slide instance.
 Once the slide is created it can be added